-- 16. The Respondent submitted that it accepted that the work is a book that comes within the categories of work listed in s.195 (1) TCA 19997 as amended. - 17.
-The Respondent submitted that s.195(12) TCA 1997 states that guidelines may include specifications of the types or kinds of works that are not original or creative or that have not, or are not generally recognised as having, cultural or artistic merit, including a specification of works that are published, produced or sold for a specified purpose. - 18.
-The Respondent also submitted that the section further states that the guidelines may specify criteria by reference to which the questions whether works are original and creative and whether they have or are generally recognised as having cultural or artistic merit are to be recognised. - 19.
-The Respondent submitted that s.195 (13) states that where an application for a determination is made to Revenue, that Revenue shall not make a determination in respect of a work unless it complies with the guidelines.
+- 13. The Revenue Commissioners submitted that it accepted that the Work is a book that comes within the categories of work listed in section 195(1) TCA 1997 as amended. - 14.
+The Revenue Commissioners submitted that section 195(12) TCA 1997 states that guidelines may include specifications of the types or kinds of works that are not original or creative or that have not, or are not generally recognised as having, cultural or artistic merit, including a specification of works that are published, produced or sold for a specified purpose. - 15.
+The Revenue Commissioners also submitted that section 195(12) TCA 1997 further states that the guidelines may specify criteria by reference to which the questions whether works are original and creative and whether they have or are generally recognised as having cultural or artistic merit are to be recognised. - 16.
+The Revenue Commissioners submitted that section 195(13) states that where an application for a determination is made to Revenue, that Revenue shall not make a determination in respect of a work unless it complies with the guidelines.
 This provision is also extended to the Appeal Commissioners and the High Court in the case of appeals.
+Further, the current version of the guidelines are effective for all determinations made by Revenue on or after 30th November 2013.